Snoring and Sleep Apnea Treatment Jensen Beach, FL

 For other patients, however, the CPAP machine and mask can feel cumbersome and make it difficult to sleep.
 The sounds from the machine may disturb them or their partner.
 Some patients even remove it while they sleep, meaning that they are not getting the benefit of any treatment.

-The American Academy of Sleep Medicine also recognizes treatment with an oral appliance as an effective front-line treatment for mild to moderate obstructive sleep apnea.
+Treatment with an oral appliance is widely recognized as an effective front-line treatment for mild to moderate obstructive sleep apnea.

 Oral Appliance Therapy Treatment for OSA

 At Jensen Beach Dental, Dr. Christopher Wigley creates custom sleep apnea and snoring oral appliances.
 Oral appliance therapy works by using a specially designed nightguard to gently move your lower jaw forward as you sleep, keeping your air passage open.

 Many patients find that oral appliance therapy provides them with a comfortable treatment alternative to the CPAP machine.
 Oral appliance therapy makes travel and discretion more convenient, while still providing the health benefits of CPAP treatment.

 Contact Us to Learn More about Snoring and Sleep Apnea Solutions